kadolor/wvs/wvs_cli.md

       }
     </script>

-2. Confirm that you have installed WVS successfully by running the followwing command:
+2. Confirm that you have installed WVS successfully by running the following command:

     <div style="position: relative;">
       <pre><code id="code-sample">